mosip/documentation/docs/inji-wallet/inji-mobile/technical-overview/customization-overview/workflow-customization.md

 Owns the **entire OpenID4VCI download journey**.
 It calls Mimoto's `/issuers` and `/issuers/{id}` endpoints to list issuers and cache their configuration, then, for the selected issuer, it:

-* performs OIDC authorization (authorization‑code and pre‑authorized/credential‑offer flows, including transaction‑code / `tx_code` prompts),
+* performs OIDC authorization (authorization-code and pre-authorized/credential-offer flows, including transaction-code / `tx_code` prompts),
 * generates the key pair and builds the proof JWT for the credential request,
-* downloads the credential via the [VCI‑Client SDK](../integration-guide/vci-client.md),
+* downloads the credential via the [VCI-Client SDK](../integration-guide/vci-client.md),
 * verifies the credential, and
 * hands it to `vcMeta`/`store` to be persisted.